16 to 19 Bursary Fund

 You could get up to £1,200 if at least one of the following applies:

-you’re in or recently left local authority care
+you’re in care or a care leaver

 you get Income Support or Universal Credit in your name